-This Emergency Weather Plan provides a coordinated response for times when extreme cold or hot weather create additional, immediate need for expanded capacity to assist people experiencing homelessness in Lexington.
+This Emergency Heat Plan provides a coordinated response for times when extreme heat creates the immediate need for expanded services to assist people experiencing homelessness in Lexington.
 Extreme temperatures often force people to seek shelter who may not otherwise seek assistance.
 In some cases, people struggling with mental illness may not seek shelter and require additional intervention for their own safety.
 This plan ensures Lexington is prepared for these situations.